 Student Study Team (SST) intervention process – the school counselor works with teachers and parents to provide a plan of intervention for at risk students.

-Homework Club – an after school program from 3:15-4:15 where 2nd-8th grade students receive homework help from credentialed teachers in a small group environment.
-The Homework Club sign-up sheet is available here.
+Homework Club – an after school program from 3:00-4:00 where 6th-8th grade students receive homework help from credentialed teachers in a small group environment.

 Tutoring Program – the school counselor matches students with tutors in order to provide extra academic support.
 Tutors are either credentialed teachers or high school students who are alumnus of Grace Christian School.